kubernetes-sigs/cluster-api/docs/proposals/20210526-cluster-class-and-managed-topologies.md

 - 10/04/2021: Added support for patches and variables
 - 01/10/2022: Added support for MachineHealthChecks
 - 12/20/2022: Cleaned up outdated implementation details by linking the book's pages instead.
 This will make it easier to keep the proposal up to date.
+- 05/13/2025: Added support for Upgrade Plans; see [proposal: Chained and efficient upgrades for Clusters with managed topologies](20250513-chained-and-efficient-upgrades-for-clusters-with-managed-topologies.md)

 <!-- Links -->
 [community meeting]: https://docs.google.com/document/d/1Ys-DOR5UsgbMEeciuG0HOgDQc8kZsaWIWJeKJ1-UfbY